OAP wins Starbucks payout

 An OAP that slipped on the floor in a Midland branch of Starbucks coffee house has won a four-figure payout from the multinational chain.
 Seventy-one-year-old Rosemarie Duggan from Perry Bar had been at the chain’s Bescot Retail Park outlet in Walsall when she slipped on the ‘greasy’ floor.
 Mrs Duggan suffered a torn hamstring in the fall, despite other customers already having complained about the dangers of the floor condition.

 Mrs Duggan was immediately taken to Sandwell General Hospital where she was provided with crutches, anti-inflammatory cream and strong analgesia following an x-ray.
-Having suffered for over a year with her injury, Mrs Duggan turned to personal injury lawyers who helped to advise her on her accident.
+Having suffered for over a year with her injury, Mrs Duggan turned to personal injury lawyers who helped to help her with the accident.
 Starbucks has now fully accepted liability and has paid a four-figure sum to Mrs Duggan as compensation.

 Struggling to walk for over a year